kingofshreedeep/hr-assist-llm/docs/index.md

 This site is intended to be wide, clean, and company-friendly.
 Replace placeholder images under `assets/images/` with real screenshots captured from your running system.
 # TalentScout AI Documentation

-Welcome to the documentation for TalentScout AI (Priyam AI) — Professional Hiring Assistant.
+Welcome to the documentation for TalentScout AI (sans AI) — Professional Hiring Assistant.

 This documentation provides an overview, developer setup, API reference, and UI guide.